EduartePaiva/kubernetes-authentication-microservices/readme.md

 ![kubernetes cluster](./draw.png "kubernetes cluster")

-This is a authentication microservice project it's divided in two separated internal services that communicate with each other and a external mongo database, the internal services is:
+This is a authentication microservice project it's divided in two separated internal services that communicate with each other and a external mongo database.

+## Objective

+The objective of this project is to be a reference on how to work with microservice that allow both gRPC or REST communication, while setting it up on different environments like docker-compose and kubernetes.

+## Used technologies

+- Golang
+- gRPC
+- Rest API
+- MongoDB
+- Docker
+- Docker-Compose
+- Kubernetes

 ## Auth-api